DrivAer: fastback vs estate back aerodynamics

 The total drag value for the two models corresponds to a configuration with smooth underbody and no rotating wheels.
 The following table shows the average simulated drag value and the corresponding experimental one from Mack et al (2012) for smooth underbody and stationary ground configuration (GS off).

 Correlation is quite good.
 Just as is the case with Shinde et al. (2013) and Yazdani (2015), we get better correlation with the fastback model.

 The previous plot shows the accumulated drag for both fastback and estate back.
 We can see the influence of the difference in the geometry of the back as far forward as in the front axis.
 But in this post I am only going to focus my attention on the rear end where the differences are most noticeable.

-The most elemental visualization used to spot drag inducing areas is that of pressure contours —out of the two components of drag, pressure and shear stress, the former plays the leading role—.
-The following slideshow includes images of the x-component of the pressure coefficient for both fastback and estateback models.
+The most elemental visualisation used to spot drag inducing areas is that of pressure contours —out of the two components of drag, pressure and shear stress, the former plays the leading role—.
+In the following slideshow we show images of the x-component of the pressure coefficient for both fastback and estateback models.